simeononsecurity/xmrig-docker/README.md

 ## License

-This Dockerfile and associated scripts are provided under the Apache 2 License.
+This Dockerfile and associated scripts are provided under the Apache License 2.0.
 XMRig itself is subject to its own licensing terms.

 <a href="https://simeononsecurity.com" target="_blank" rel="noopener noreferrer">
   <h2>Explore the World of Cybersecurity</h2>